First Horizon Coliseum: Basketball

 The Carolina Cougars of the American Basketball Association played a majority of their home games at the Greensboro Coliseum during their tenure in North Carolina from 1969 to 1974, before moving to St. Louis and becoming the Spirits of St. Louis.
 The Greensboro City Gaters played their first and only season as a charter franchise of the Global Basketball Association minor league in 1991–1992 in the Greensboro Coliseum.

 From 1959 to 1989, the Wake Forest Demon Deacons basketball team played a portion of its home schedule at the Coliseum, usually games against popular opponents that could not be accommodated in the smaller Winston-Salem Memorial Coliseum.
 In practice, Wake Forest played most of its ACC games during this period at the Coliseum.
+The opening of the much larger LJVM Coliseum on the site of the old Winston-Salem Coliseum in 1989 moved all Demon Deacon home games back to Winston-Salem.
 From the 1960s to the 1980s, North Carolina, Duke and North Carolina State frequently played neutral-site games at the Coliseum, as it was the state's largest arena at the time.
-The Tar Heels still occasionally play a neutral-site game here, as late as 2012.
+The Tar Heels still occasionally play a neutral-site game here, as late as 2012, while the Wolfpack most recently played a game in Greensboro in 2025.
 Between its service as Wake Forest's de facto primary home court and its many neutral-site and postseason games, the Coliseum has hosted many of the most important basketball games in North Carolina's history.